BBYO INTERNATIONAL CONVENTION

 3:30 PM | Dialogue: Israel Through the Eyes of Young People

-Facilitated by Barry Finestone, President and CEO of the Jim Joseph Foundation, featuring high school and college students
+Facilitated by Barry Finestone, President and CEO of the Jim Joseph Foundation joined by teen leaders.

 Discuss with teenagers and young adults various perceptions about Israel in their social circles and how we might better understand those narratives.
 A portion of this session will focus on “truth telling” from the experiences of high school and college students which will be followed by opportunities to discuss ways in which these audiences might engage with Israel differently.
 This is not a session about specific policies and politics; rather, we will explore how young people might form powerful emotional connections to the Jewish homeland.

 6:45 PM | Reception With the Dallas Jewish Community

 Join us as we thank our incredible Dallas BBYO community and celebrate the 75th anniversary of BBG this year.

 8:00 PM | IC Opening Ceremonies

 7:30 AM | Breakfast: A Generational Perspective on Israel’s Relationship with World Jewry

 Facilitated by Lisa Eisen, Co-President of the Charles and Lynn Schusterman Family Foundation and featuring Dr. Arnie Eisen, Chancellor of the Jewish Theological Seminary of New York; Sarah Tuttle Singer, Social Media Editor of the Times of Israel; and Sam Shane, NTO alumnus.

 The ways in which Jews outside of Israel relate to the Jewish homeland have changed over time.
 The connections and feelings of one generation are likely different than those of another.
 How have they evolved and how do they differ?
 And, in the coming years, how likely is Israel to serve as a unifying force for Jewish communities across the globe?